parsampsh/adminx/doc/08_access_api.md

 $result = \Adminx\Access::user_is_in_group($user, $group); // true or false
 ```

-the output is a boolean.
+The output is a boolean.

 ## remove_user_from_group
-this method removes an user from a group.
+This method removes an user from a group.

 ```php
 $user = User::find(1);